rcmohanraj/Junit5-Demo/README.md

 **@Nested:**
 This annotation is used to group multiple test methods for one single functionality.
 It can be applied only on class level.
-So we need to group multiple test methods under a class and assign @Nested for that newly created(DivideTest.java) class.
+So we need to group multiple test methods under a class and assign @Nested for that newly created DivideTest class.

 **Conditional executions:**
 It have list of @Enable annotations, where the test methods will run only on specific